 As a society, we spend a lot of time trying to raise successful, well-rounded, and socially acceptable kids.
 We are so focused on squeezing everything into their calendar that we sometimes do not leave room for just being a happy kid.

-The key is balance.
+The key is a balance.
 Yes, we have a responsibility to prepare our children for a bright future.
 But we also have a responsibility to honor the fact that they are children and much of how they mature, grow, and develop comes from natural interaction, normal curiosity, and trial and error.

 The following tips will help you achieve the balance your child needs to be healthy and happy.
 Whether you are working on improving your kid’s diet, or are planning a family vacation, take a look at what we have prepared.
 Some of these tips seem almost too basic, please give them the thought they deserve.
 These puzzle pieces all fit snugly together to create the canvas that is your child’s life.

 Primary tips (Often Overlooked)